lagunacomputer/homebridge-MotionSensor/README.md

 # homebridge-MotionSensor

 Creates a Motion Sensor Accessory for iOS Home app/Homekit via Homebridge.
-For now, the state of the sensor is only checked when homebridge requests the current value.
+The state of the sensor can be periodically checked or only checked when homebridge requests the current value.

 ### Installation